threddyrex/web/README.md

 This is home base for Threddy the T. rex!

-If you are looking for the list of comics you can find them here: [COMICS](COMICS)
+If you are looking for the list of comics you can find them here: [COMICS.md](COMICS.md)

 You can find me on the web in various places: